-The medical community remains so conditioned and focused on treating only the symptoms and trying to get in as many patients a day as possible, that many people are misdiagnosed and/or mistreated.
+The medical community remains so conditioned and focused on treating only the symptoms and trying to get in as many patients a day as possible that many are misdiagnosed and/or mistreated.

 Condition #1 – Piriformis Syndrome

 This most common cause of sciatic pain occurs when pressure is placed on the sciatic nerve by the piriformis muscle.
-Muscle imbalances in your lower back, core, hips and thighs pull your hip joints and pelvis out of place, changing the position of the piriformis muscle, which then places pressure on the sciatic nerve.
-Whatever the case, muscle imbalances almost always cause major problems eventually and are the primary underlying cause of sciatica due to piriformis syndrome.
+Muscle imbalances in your lower back, core, hips and thighs pull your hip joints and pelvis out of place.
+This changes the position of the piriformis muscle, which can touch and irritate the sciatic nerve.
+Whatever the case, muscle imbalances like these, left uncorrected, almost always cause major problems.
+That’s why muscle imbalances are the primary underlying cause of sciatica due to piriformis syndrome.

 Condition #2 – Herniated Discs

-Pressure caused by a herniated or bulging disc.
-A herniation is when a disc protrudes out from between the vertebrae and this can either be caused by an event like a car accident, or, by months or years of uneven pressure due to muscle imbalances – the slightest pressure on a nerve can create pain.
-While herniated discs can cause sciatic pain, but it is also important to note that many people with herniated discs don’t even experience pain or other symptoms.
+Pressure caused by a herniated or bulging disc may also cause sciatica.
+When a disc protrudes out from between the vertebrae – whether caused by an event like a car accident or by months of uneven pressure due to muscle imbalances – the slightest pressure on a nerve can create pain.
+While herniated discs can cause sciatic pain, it’s important to note many people with herniated discs never experience pain or other symptoms.
 So even if you discover you have a herniated disc, it may or may not be the cause of your sciatica.

 Condition #3 – Spinal Stenosis

 Pressure caused by spinal stenosis, which is a decrease in the space between the vertebrae, can pinch nerves along the spinal column.
 This is primarily caused by uneven pressure and compression due to muscle imbalances.

 Condition #4 – Isthmic Spondylolisthesis

-Pressure caused by isthmic spondylolisthesis which is simply when a vertebrae slips or moves out of its normal spinal alignment, can sometimes pinch the sciatic nerve.
+Pressure caused by isthmic spondylolisthesis, which is simply when a vertebrae slips or moves out of its normal spinal alignment, can sometimes pinch the sciatic nerve.
 Imbalances in muscle strength often contribute to this condition.
 Again, like herniated discs, many with this condition have no sciatic pain, symptoms, or even know they have it!